 A fun way to wake the audience up and get everyone to smile!
 Smiling is a great pick-me-up and releases endorphins which will put everyone in a better mood!
 Win-win!

 Inviting people and guest speakers on stage is a great way to change the topic, get a new perspective and switch up the presenting style helping to re-engage your audience.
-Note: plan in advance, you don’t want to spring this on someone last minute or mid-way through the presentation!
+Note: plan, you don’t want to spring this on someone last minute or mid-way through the presentation!